-Lose Weight On Fast Food, Seriously?
+Lose Weight With Fast Food, Seriously?

-As I believed that the many weight loss coaches and their above ideas of “healthy eating” were right, it seemed that I simply wasn’t cut out for losing weight, simply because I couldn’t get that stuff down.
+As I believed that the many weight loss coaches and their above ideas of “healthy eating” were right, it seemed that I wasn’t cut out for losing weight, simply because I couldn’t get that stuff down.

 You Can Eat Fast Food…

 And yet it worked.
 Within four months I went from 196 lbs to 163 lbs – a loss of about 2 lbs per week.
 I didn’t develop any deficiencies, I didn’t become ill or experience any other side effects.

 Spurlock didn’t gain weight and fell into ill health because he ate at McDonald’s.
 It happened because he ate loads and loads of calories.
 His message may have been that McDonald’s employees encourage you to buy more, which means you eat more, but ultimately he could have gained the same amount of weight from eating whole grains, tofu and organic meat.

 For your body it doesn’t make any difference where the calories come from.

 If the only way for you to go through with a diet is having fast food on your palate, so be it.
 But be aware of three things:

 - Fast food usually is very calorie-dense.
 A Big Mac comes with more than 500 kcal and takes up much less room in your stomach than, say, 500 kcal in lettuce.
 You eat a Big Mac and afterwards feel like there is still room that wants to be filled.

 - Some fast food, like candy bars, mostly contain simple carbohydrates.
 These you digest faster than complex carbs and you may feel hungry again sooner.